kjolley/BIGSdb_documentation/data_analysis/polymorphisms.rst

 .. image:: /images/data_analysis/polymorphisms2.png

+Select the isolate records to analyse (on large databases you will need to enter a list of ids).
+These will be pre-selected if you accessed the plugin following a query.
 Select the locus that you would like to analyse from the list.

 .. image:: /images/data_analysis/polymorphisms3.png